Lobelia telekii

 Lobelia telekii is a species of flowering plant in the family Campanulaceae, that is found only in the alpine zones of Mount Kenya, Mount Elgon, and the Aberdare Mountains of East Africa.
 It occurs at higher altitudes on well-drained sloped hillsides.
-It is a semelparous species, growing vegetatively for about 40 years and putting putting all its reproductive effort into producing single large inflorescence up to 3 m tall before dying.
+It is a semelparous species, growing vegetatively for about 40 years and puts all its reproductive effort into producing single large inflorescence up to 3 m tall before dying.
 Inflorescences of L. telekii also possesses a large pith-volume for internal water storage and marcescent foliage which could provide insulation.
 It secretes a polysaccharide into this reservoir, which may be useful for its survival in the cold climate.
 The plant is named after the Austro-Hungarian explorer, Count Sámuel Teleki.